veetihaaja/kanttiinit_grep/README.md

 A script to fetch Unicafe food data from Kanttiinit.fi (more precisely folio.kanttiinit.fi).

-TODO:

-~~- Add food info symbols (V, G, L etc.)~~
-- Now support gluten-free, vegan and lactose-free
-~~- Make it easy to get data from multiple restaurants (Currently only Chemicum supported)~~
-- Now supports Chemicum, Exactum and Chemicum Opettajien ravintola ~~- Add error detection~~
+- Supported restaurants are Chemicum, Exactum and Chemicum Opettajien ravintola
-    ~~- menu not available for that day~~
-    ~~- no internet connection~~
+- Displays (V)egan, (G)luten-free and (L)actose-free next to foods
-    - Now supports "Ei ruokalistaa.", and throws error if the html fetch fails
+- Throws error and aborts if the HTML fetch fails
+- Correctly parses when restaurant has "Ei ruokalistaa."